tkim/finsemble-seed/YellowFin Readme.md

 However, in future this maybe changed to integrate with either the Preferences service (allowing user configuration) or Dynamic Config (allowing it to be configured using an entitlements system).

-The server settings are retrieved from the service by the components and/or passed between them during spawning and stored as part of their state in the weorkspace.
+The server settings are retrieved from the service by the components and/or passed between them during spawning and stored as part of their state in the workspaces.

 ### 4. Build it and run